selfup/dom.events/_posts/2020-11-21-decrease-memory-using-structs-in-rust.md

 So there you have it.

-Increase CPU a bit, decrease mem allocations by a significant amount, and a faster program emerges!
+Increase CPU a bit, decrease mem allocations by a significant amount by utilizing C style enums, and a faster program emerges!